Actuarial-Control-Cycle-T1-2024/group-page-showcase-apex-analytics/README.md

 The implementation of SuperLifeStyle is accompanied by several key risks which this section will outline and discuss mitigation strategies for.

-* <u>*Climate*</u> – High Severity, Moderate Likelihood – Can lead to higher mortality rate due to heat related illnesses.
+* *<u>Climate</u>* – High Severity, Moderate Likelihood – Can lead to higher mortality rate due to heat related illnesses.

-* <u>*Inflation*</u> – Moderate Severity, High Likelihood – Persistently high inflation can curb spending as cost-of-living pressures will force potential customers to spend elsewhere which will affect SuperLifeStyle program performance and profits.
+* *<u>Inflation</u>* – Moderate Severity, High Likelihood – Persistently high inflation can curb spending as cost-of-living pressures will force potential customers to spend elsewhere which will affect SuperLifeStyle program performance and profits.

 * *<u>Pandemic</u>* – High Severity, Low Likelihood – Can exponentially increase mortality rate and cause a downturn in the economy leading to an adverse impact on the program and profits

 * *<u>Engagement Rate</u>* – Low Severity, High Likelihood – Low impact on results when inflation rates are fixed

-* <u>*War*</u> – High Severity, low Likelihood – Creates market volatility and potential increase in mortality rate amongst annuitants.
+* *<u>War</u>* – High Severity, low Likelihood – Creates market volatility and potential increase in mortality rate amongst annuitants.
 Impacts economy adversely and leads to poor investment returns and profits

+#### Data and Limitations <a name="data"></a>

+In order to check the reasonability of Superlife's in-house data, we have cross-validated it against two other data sources:

+1. SuperLife In-Force Data

+2. Australian Life Table

 #### Sensitivity Analysis <a name="sens"></a>